epi052/recon-pipeline/docs/overview/installation.rst

 The installer maintains a (naive) list of installed tools at ``~/.local/recon-pipeline/tools/.tool-dict.pkl``.
 The installer in no way attempts to be a package manager.
 It knows how to execute the steps necessary to install and remove its tools.
 Beyond that, it's like Jon Snow, **it knows nothing**.

-Tools can also be uninstalled using the ``uninstall all`` command.
+Current tool status can be viewed using ``tools list``.
+Tools can also be uninstalled using the ``tools uninstall all`` command.
 It is also possible to individually uninstall them in the same manner as shown above.

 .. raw:: html

-    <script id="asciicast-294414" src="https://asciinema.org/a/294414.js" async></script>
+    <script id="asciicast-343745" src="https://asciinema.org/a/343745.js" async></script>

 Alternative Distros
 ###################